PrivSec-dev/privsec.dev/content/os/Desktop-Linux-Hardening.md

 There are other system identifiers which you may wish to be careful about.
 You should give this some thought to see if it applies to your [threat model](/knowledge/threat-modeling/):

-- **Hostnames:** Your system's hostname is shared with the networks you connect to.
-You should avoid including identifying terms like your name or operating system in your hostname, instead sticking to generic terms or random strings.
 - **Usernames:** Similarly, your username is used in a variety of ways across your system.
 Consider using generic terms like "user" rather than your actual name.
 - **Machine ID:**: During installation a unique machine ID is generated and stored on your device.
 Consider [setting it to a generic ID](https://madaidans-insecurities.github.io/guides/linux-hardening.html#machine-id).